Jeremiah O'Brien

+Jeremiah O'Brien (1744 – September 5, 1818) was an American military officer who served in the American Revolutionary War.
+Born in Kittery, Massachusetts, he captured the British schooner HMS Margaretta in the Battle of Machias, renaming her Machias Liberty before leading the successful raid on Saint John.
+O'Brien was subsequently commissioned into the Massachusetts State Navy at the rank of captain, though he was captured by the British in 1780 and imprisoned in England.
+Escaping to France and then to North America, O'Brien was commissioned as colonel into the Massachusetts Militia.
+Six ships have been named in his honor.

 Early life

 Jeremiah was the eldest son of Irish immigrants Morris and Mary O'Brien.
 He was born in Kittery, District of Maine in 1744.
 His family moved to Scarborough, Maine and settled in Machias, Maine in the 1760s to engage in lumbering.
+They owned two sawmills.
 Maine was a part of Massachusetts at the time.